 Army chaplains in the Pacific also perceived a need to regulate the work of certain lay leaders.
 Following an inspection of bases in the Pacific in late spring 1944, Chaplain Hunter submitted a report to the general headquarters of US Army Forces in the Pacific.
 He recommended that chaplains should continue to encourage lay leadership but that a chaplain should supervise lay leaders in their work.
-At one base, he noted, "A group of enlisted men were holding pentecostal services that were causing some disturbance in the area."51 The situation was remedied, however, when several chaplains took over leadership of the meetings.
-Hunter reported that chaplains should support such groups through active involvement, Hunter also cautioned that attempting to balance the demands of diverse groups could overwhelm a chaplain.
+At one base, he noted, "A group of enlisted men were holding pentecostal services that were causing some disturbance in the area."
+The situation was remedied, however, when several chaplains took over leadership of the meetings.
+Hunter reported that the services were now "serving a very constructive purpose."
+Though he believed that chaplains should support such groups through active involvement, Hunter also cautioned that attempting to balance the demands of diverse groups could overwhelm a chaplain.
 "There are a large number of representatives of these small 'off color' groups which consider themselves 'separate and distinct' and it is an impossibility to give each the representation it feels it